 We provide a cost-effective security testing and management solution

 designed to secure protected health information and client assets.

 This paper summarizes the complete aspect of Burtelson’s cyber

 intelligence strategy points.

 This paper summarizes the complete aspect of Burtelson’s compliance

 and policies and procedures deployment strategy.

-After multiple increases to their physical security, this company continued
+After multiple increases to their physical security, this organization still had

 to have significant vulnerabilities.
-Find out how were were able to help them.
+Find our how we were able to help them.